First, the good news: the odds are that a volcanic eruption won’t occur in Auckland during your lifetime.

-Look at the maths: there have been 48 eruptions over almost 250,000 years one every 5,000 years on average.
-But, we dont yet know when many of these occurred.
+Look at the maths: about 50 volcanoes have been produced over about 200,000 years, one every 4,000 years on average.
+But, we don’t yet know when many of these occurred.
 Current research aims to show whether eruptions have clustered in time and trend to more or less frequent activity.

 There is no way of knowing when it will happen.

 The last eruption (Rangitoto) was by far the biggest.

 If all that is not enough, consider this: Auckland’s volcanoes are powered by low viscosity basaltic magma, which rises through the crust quickly, at several kilometres per hour.
 So when the next eruption happens, whether it’s tomorrow or in 4000 years time, we won’t get much warning.

 It’s not just our local volcanic field we have to worry about.
 Auckland could be affected by a volcano erupting outside the city, such as Taranaki or Ruapehu or worse still from one of the super volcanoes such as Taupo Volcano, just as easily as a local eruption.
 Over the past 12,000 years, ash has coated Auckland, on average, about once every 400 years.
 Ash is the volcanic hazard most likely to affect Aucklanders.
 It may seem harmless, but it can cause a lot of damage.